How to Use OAuth Authorization

 - Read/Write: The app can modify code, create tasks, or trigger builds.

-3. How to revoke OAuth authorization?
+3. How to Revoke OAuth Authorization?

 - Log in to CNB, click your avatar in the top right corner, and select [Settings]